dotnetdev3/AspNetCoreMultiPartProject/README.md

                 - This class should contain a public property `Description` of type `string`.
                 - The `Description` property should have attributes of `Required` and `StringLength(50)`. (_Note_ : You'll need to add a using statement for `System.ComponentModel.DataAnnotations`.)
 			- In the `ApplicationDbContext` class add new public property `Items` of type `DbSet<Item>`.
+    - [ ] Create "Item" Views
+        - [ ] Add support for Tag Helpers and Layout
+            - Create a New View "_ViewImports" in the "WishList/Views" folder.
+                - This view should contain `@addTagHelper *, Microsoft.AspNetCore.Mvc.TagHelpers`.
+            - Create a New View "_ViewStart" in the "WishList/Views" folder.
+                - This view should contain `@{ Layout = "_Layout"; }`. (_Note_ : We've provided a very basic layout for you, this layout contains some basic CSS and Jquery.)
+        - [ ] Create the Item's "Index" View
+            - Create a new View "Index" in the "WishList/Views/Item" folder (You will need to make some of these folders)
+                - This view should use a model of `List<Item>`.
+                - This view should have an `h1` tag containing "WishList".
+                - Inside the `ul` tag should be a razor foreach loop that will iterate through every `Item` in the provided model
+                - Each iteration should contain an `li` tag that provides the `Item`'s `Descrition` property followed by an `a` tag.
+                - The `a` tag should have the attributes `asp-action` set to "delete", `asp-controller` set to "item", and `asp-route-id` set to the `Item`'s `Id` property with the text of the `a` tag being "delete".
+                - In Home's Index view add an `a` tag with attributes `asp-action` set to "index" and `asp-controller` set to "Item" with text "View WishList".
+        - [ ] Create a "CreatePartial" Partial View
+            - Create a new partial view "CreatePartial" in the "WishList/Views/Item" folder.
+                - This view should use a model of `Item`.
+                - This view should contain an `h3` tag saying "Add Item to WishList".
+                - This view should have a `form` tag containing the attributes `asp-action` set to "create" and `asp-controller` set to "item".
+                - Inside the `form` tag create an `input` tag with the attribute `asp-for` set to "description"".
+                - Inside the `form` tag create a `span` tag with the attribute `asp-validation-for` set to "descrption".
+                - Inside the `form` tag create an `button` tag with the attribute `type` set to "submit" and text "Add Item".
+                - In the Item's Index view add the "CreatePartial" view above the `ul` tag.
     - [ ] Create `ItemController` and it's Actions
 		- [ ] Create a new Controller `ItemController` inside the `Controllers` folder
             - Create a private readonly property `_context` of type `ApplicationDbContext`.
 (Do not instantiate it at this time)